cdarby/qtl-exe/README.md

 ## what

-A QTL, or [quantitative trait locus](https://en.wikipedia.org/wiki/Quantitative_trait_locus), is a region on the genome that is associated with some characteristic of the individual that is measured by a real number; think height or weight.
+A QTL, or [quantitative trait locus](https://en.wikipedia.org/wiki/Quantitative_trait_locus), is a heritable region on the genome that is associated with some characteristic of the individual that is measured by a real number; think height or weight.
 There can be more than one QTL associated with a characteristic; likewise, QTLs may not be the only contributor to the value of a trait in some individual.
+Environment and epigenetics, for example, often play a substantial role.

 ![whatitdoes](img/whatitdoes.png)